 I searched and reviewed a ton of aquariums for your Beta Fish.
 There are hundreds of fish tanks available to purchase online.
 How did we decide what was best?
 It came down to the following criteria.

 Through my research and experience in fish keeping (over 25 years and counting), the best aquarium size for a Betta is a 5-gallon tank.
 Anything smaller will be too little space and detrimental to the long-term health and lifespan of your Betta.
 Anything larger is too much space for a single Betta.
 Our focus in this review is ideal aquariums for a single Betta.
 An aquarium kit will also be preferred.

 I want a complete aquarium kit.
 Ideally, one that comes with a filter unit built in.
 This makes maintenance easy to do.

 Ideally, I can find an aquarium with light that is suitable for beginner aquarium plants.
 Having plants in our aquarium will make things not only more comfortable for our Betta but also healthier as plants will filter the nutrients in our water.
 These days led lighting is the way to go.
 If the light is part of a lid that’s a bonus for me.

 I want our tank to look sharp.
 I don’t want equipment to be showing everywhere in the tank.
 I want this aquarium to look nice on a desktop, cabinet, or countertop.
 I would prefer a lid to avoid evaporation issues.

 I don’t want this tank to break your bank.
 It must have a good price, but at the same time, it needs to be value priced.
 If it’s cheap and offers me junky equipment, I’m not putting it on this list!

 So now the moment you have been waiting for!
-Below is the list of the top tanks on the market today.
+Below is the list of the best betta fish tanks on the market today.
 I put the preferred choices at the top for ease of selection for you.